-Black British Academics Founder and CEO, Dr Deborah Gabriel, describes the Leaders Forum as an ongoing mechanism for facilitating collaboration between university leaders and black and minority ethnic staff and students who would otherwise have little opportunity to influence policymaking around race equality:
+Black British Academics Founder and Director, Dr Deborah Gabriel, describes the Leaders Forum as an ongoing mechanism for facilitating collaboration between university leaders and black and minority ethnic staff and students who would otherwise have little opportunity to influence policymaking around race equality:

 “It will provide an open and constructive space in which to engage in meaningful dialogue, share best practice and develop new initiatives to improve race equality across the sector.
 I am delighted that our first ever event will be hosted at the University of Westminster and commend Professor Geoffrey Petts for demonstrating strong leadership on race equality.”

 According to Dr Gabriel, the University of Westminster is the “ideal” institution to host its first Leaders Forum because race equality is embedded in its core values and mission and there is clear intent to work towards ethnic diversity within the university that reflects the demographics of London.

 “The University of Westminster has a BME staff profile higher than the sector average and we acknowledge its commitment to help more BME staff progress into senior roles,” she says.

 Commenting on the upcoming Leaders Forum, University of Westminster’s Vice Chancellor, Professor Geoffrey Petts says: